How To Create A Memorable

 Your wedding rehearsal dinner speech is just as important as the speech you give at the wedding reception.

-It can be a funny wedding speech.
+It can be funny

-It can be a sentimental wedding speech.
+It can be sentimental

 And it can be a combination of both humor and sentiment.